KGalogre/stats220/README.md

 **If you are also strugling and trying to learn somthing new then**

-     * Follow me
+     1.Follow me
-     * You are wellcome to watch my repository
+     2. You are wellcome to watch my repository
-     * Be kind
+     3. Be kind

 ### test 3